Jimskapt/cheetah-vortex/README.md

 FLAGS:
     -h, --about         Prints about information
         --help          Prints help information
-    -s, --no-restart    Does not prompt "regenerate a new set" at the end (it closes the program directly) -q, --quiet         Only prompt generated result, without further text (except errors) -V, --version       Prints version information
+    -s, --no-restart    Does not ask for "regenerate a new set" at the end (it closes the program directly) -q, --quiet         Only prompt generated result, without further text (except errors and restart) -V, --version       Prints version information

 OPTIONS:
-    -i, --items <items_per_row>           Number of items combined per row [default: 2] -r, --rows <rows_generation_limit>    Number of rows generated on each run [default: 10]
+    -i, --items <items_per_row>           Number of items combined per row [default: 2] -r, --rows <rows_generation_limit>    Number of rows generated on each run [default: 10] --separator <separator>           The separator between words [default:  ]
 ```

 ## Quick start